corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/token-sdk-introduction.md

 * All of the utility methods, subflows and RPC enabled flows have been annotated with @JVMOverloads to ensure the appropriate Java constructors are generated where the source Kotlin constructor contains nullable arguments.
 This ensures a seamless experience when using the Tokens SDK from a Java code base.
 * The `selection` and `money` `.jar` files have been moved into the `workflows` `.jar` file.
-* Upgraded database interaction for compatibility with Corda 4.6 and Corda Enterprise 4.6.
+* Upgraded database interaction for compatibility with Corda 4.6 and Corda Enterprise Edition 4.6.

 ### Changes in V1.2.2